gluon-lang/gluon/README.md

 * **Statically typed** - It currently roughly uses the Hindley-Milner type system with some extensions.

+* **Tiny** - The language should be as small as possible while still remaining practical.
+Every feature added should be turned on its head several time and asked "Can I do this with what already exists".
+An example of this is that previously there was a difference between compiling a module, which was a list of bindings and types, and an expression.
+Modules where removed as practically the same result could be achieved by returning a record of the bindings (Caveat: Types currently always globally exported though this should change).
+Now instead of files being compiled as modules they are just expressions which return a record of the functions they export!

 * **Strict** - Laziness will probably be supported through an explicit type but being strict by default leads to easier to debug code.

 * **Pure** Purity is a really powerful concept when reasoning about code.
 The language is currently pure though given the goal to be embeddable this might be to restrictive.